project-chip/connectedhomeip/docs/guides/nrfconnect_examples_cli.md

 The nRF Connect examples let you use several Matter-specific CLI commands.

-These commands are not available by default and to enable using them, set the `CONFIG_CHIP_LIB_SHELL=y` Kconfig option in the `prj.conf` file of the given example.
+These commands are not included in the default Zephyr CLI, you need to set the `CONFIG_CHIP_LIB_SHELL=y` Kconfig option in the `prj.conf` file of the given example to enable them.

 Every invoked command must be preceded by the `matter` prefix.